drinkataco/k3s-ansible-playbook/README.md

 ```

 To check your drives are available over NFS, use `showmount -e` on the machine, or `showmount -e fileserverhostname` on an external machine on the same network.

+## Next Steps

+Check out the sister project [home-server-kubernetes](https://github.com/drinkataco/home-server-kubernetes) for home server related resources to deploy to your cluster.